LoyaltyNZ/alchemy-framework/README.md

 [![Build Status](https://travis-ci.org/LoyaltyNZ/alchemy-framework.svg?branch=master)](https://travis-ci.org/LoyaltyNZ/alchemy-framework) [![License](https://img.shields.io/badge/license-LGPL--3.0-blue.svg)](http://www.gnu.org/licenses/lgpl-3.0.en.html)

 **Alchemy** is a framework for creating highly available systems that are built from [micro-services](http://martinfowler.com/articles/microservices.html).
-Alchemy includes service discovery, easy deployment, smart load balancing, and is also designed to be polyglot, so you can use the best languages to solve all your problems; Alchemy already has implementations in [Node.js](https://github.com/LoyaltyNZ/alchemy-ether) and [Ruby](https://github.com/LoyaltyNZ/alchemy-flux).
+Alchemy includes service discovery, easy deployment, smart load balancing and is a polyglot, so you can use the best languages to solve all your problems.
+Alchemy already has implementations in [Node.js](https://github.com/LoyaltyNZ/alchemy-ether) and [Ruby](https://github.com/LoyaltyNZ/alchemy-flux).

-This repository is a description of how Alchemy works, how it is implemented, and how to create services.
-Also included are a few examples of how to write services and to use Alchemy with:
+This repository is a description of how Alchemy works, how it is implemented and how to create services.
+Examples are included of how to write services and use Alchemy with:

 1. [Docker and `docker-compose`](./docker) which can be used with [Travis CI](https://travis-ci.org/) (results are [here](https://travis-ci.org/LoyaltyNZ/alchemy-framework))
 2. [Vagrant with CoreOS](./vagrant) for local testing